IBM/transition-amr-parser/preprocess/README.md

 LDC_FOLDER=/path/to/abstract_meaning_representation_amr_2.0/data/amrs/split/
 ```

-To compose the different splits into single files do
+To compose the different splits into single files for AMR1.0 do

 ```bash
 . set_environment.sh